-If your cat can eat Tuna, she is going to undoubtedly love shrimp.
+If your cat can eat Tuna, she is going to love shrimp.
 Due to its fishy smell and flavor, shrimp can be a great cat treat.

+So now you know cat’s can indeed eat shrimp, what are the benefits?
 There are a lot of benefits of giving shrimp to your cats along with their regular diet.

 Like other seafood, shrimps are a great source of many antioxidants.
 They’re a rich source of Vitamins E, B3, B6 and B12.

 Shrimp also consists of Omega 3 fatty acids, selenium, iodine, phosphorus, copper, sodium and zinc.